 - Contraindications: active prostate cancer, transference to pregnant woman or one who might become pregnant, and men with fertility issues

 - Risks: 1) Blood viscosity – testosterone replacement therapy may increase the number of Red Blood Cells – blood donation may be required to keep within normal limits.
 2) Gynecomastia: breast development, testosterone is broken down into estrogen when eliminated.
-Estrogen is important for men, and reduces/reverses osteoporosis, and reduces risk of heart disease.
-Treat with small amounts of anastrazole to reduce the amount of breakdown into estrogen – estrogen levels should remain at high normal at least.
+Estrogen is important for men also, as it reduces/reverses osteoporosis, and reduces the risk of heart disease.
+Treat with small amounts of anastrozole to reduce the amount of breakdown into estrogen – estrogen levels should remain at high normal at least.
 3) Testosterone cream transfer to spouse (acne, hair growth).
 4) Testosterone cream transfer to children (stopping growth).
 5) Transfer to pregnant spouse (birth defects).
 Treatment: Avoid transfer by applying on areas that cannot be touched by children.
 Avoid intimate contact with spouse until after shower.

-- Side effects: Weight gain, weight loss, fluid retention, acne, increased libido, hair loss, increase in RBCs, transfer to spouse
+- Side effects: Weight gain, weight loss, fluid retention, acne, increased libido, hair loss, increase in RBCs, transfer to your

 Testosterone Replacement for Women may help: